Buyck family: Etymology

 The origins of the family name are Flemish.
 They are from a derivative of the ancient Germanic personal name Burghard (see Burkhart) and can compare with the German Buck.
 It is also found under a Dutch variant, mostly archaic Buijk or Buik.

 The Germanic Burkhart originates from the medieval personal name Burkhard from ancient Germanic Burghard.
 This is composed of the elements "burg" standing for ‘fort castle’ and "hard" as for 'hardy', 'brave' or 'strong’.

 Military

-The Buyck family has had a long history of political involvement and has gained recognition for its role military and in politics.
+The Buyck family has a history of political involvement and was first recorded for its role in military and in politics thereafter.

 Jean Buyck, Flanders' first Admiral

 Jean (Jan in Flemish) Buyck was a knight, born in Flanders in the 14th century, and commander of the Flemish fleet.
 He originated from the County of Flanders (also known as Comté de Flandre in French), also known as "Royal Flanders".
 For centuries, the estates around the cities of Ghent, Bruges and Ypres formed one of the most affluent regions in Europe.